 When he's not teaching or playing music, you may find him riding his new motorcycle (just for fun), snorkeling in Aruba or reading a book by Richard Evans or Nicholas Sparks.
 His favorite activity, which he spends many hours doing in the summer, is in-depth study of the Scriptures.
 He also enjoys delving into the writing of theologians.

-He and his wife, Sherry, are the parents of two adult daughters, Natalie and Molly — who are both married — and grandparents of four grandchildren.
+He and his wife, Sherry, are the parents of two adult daughters, Natalie and Molly — who are both married — and grandparents of five grandchildren.